ashprograms/ashprograms.github.io/portfolio/index.md

 New and cool OTS gun system
 - Link: [Firefight OTS Testing - Roblox](https://www.roblox.com/games/9307820083/Firefight-OTS-Testing)

-Messing with PathfindingService (cause why the heck not)
+Messing with PathfindingService (cause why not)
 - Link: [pathfinding demo - Roblox](https://www.roblox.com/games/7038267227/pathfinding-demo)

 A lag test game, made this when they were all the hype.
 Code is open as well!